iivanoo/covid-apps-observer/data/data_us/reports/resources/org.ascension.android.ascn.onlinecare___12.1.2/report.md

 > Quality application provides what I need for virtual appointments<br> :date: __2020-12-18 18:09:44__

 > I have no problem with online care<br> :date: __2020-12-17 16:33:12__

-> Such a safe experience to get a simple treatment for non emergency issue.
-Thank you<br> :date: __2020-12-16 20:24:52__